 The average price per transaction increased from \$17,282 to \$18,334.
-Since the majority of transactions are points-based, rather than related to a one week timeshare interval, the average is affected both by the price per unit and the number of units/points purchased.
+Since the majority of transactions are pointsbased, rather than related to a one week timeshare interval, the average is affected both by the price per unit and the number of units/points purchased.

 In conjunction with the upward sales trend, capital expenditures continue to increase dramatically, up 93% from the first quarter of 2013.
 Although there is a significant amount of unsold inventory in the system, much of it is fragmented blocks at older resorts best suited for club acquisition.
-Large developers are selling through their inventory and construction is being built by companies not previously in the timeshare industry to be sold on a fee for service basis by large public companies.
+Large developers are selling through their inventory and constructing new product.
+Some of the new construction is being built by companies not previously in the timeshare industry to be sold on a fee for service basis by large public companies.